-- The Board is committed to cultivating the special characteristics of Catholic Education, to teach the Authentic Truths of the Faith, in line with the Magisterium of the Church, and in co-operation with the bishops in the exercise of their teaching office. - The Ministry of Education recognizes the right of Catholic schools to provide Catholic education. - Catholic school ratepayers expect that Catholic faith and culture permeates everything that happens within the Catholic school, culminating in graduates who exemplify the Ontario Catholic Graduate Expectations. - The Halton Catholic District School Board believes that its admissions policy must respect the
+- The Board is committed to cultivating the special characteristics of Catholic Education, to teach the Authentic Truths of the Faith, in line with the Magisterium of the Church, and in co-operation with the bishops in the exercise of their teaching office. - The Ministry of Education recognizes the right of Catholic schools to provide Catholic education. - Catholic school ratepayers expect that Catholic faith and culture permeates everything that happens within the Catholic school, culminating in graduates who exemplify the Ontario Catholic Graduate Expectations. - The Halton Catholic District School Board believes that its admissions policy must respect the www.hcdsb.org Achieving Believing Belonging Page 1 of 4 constitutional rights of Catholic ratepayers in order to maintain the Catholicity of our schools.

-- constitutional rights of Catholic ratepayers in order to maintain the Catholicity of our schools. - The Education Act, Section 136, allows for any student to enrol in a Catholic Secondary School regardless of their religion.
+• The Education Act, Section 136, allows for any student to enrol in a Catholic Secondary School regardless of their religion.